keystonejs/keystone/.changeset/good-tigers-begin.md

 '@keystone-6/fields-document': patch
 ---

-Fixed layout and component block floating toolbars being shown behind other elements
+Fixes the layout and component block floating toolbars from being shown behind other elements